Master programme (MSc)

 - Compulsory courses (60 ects) which offers you a broad perspective of the field of Transport & Planning plus the necessary background knowledge and capabilities.
-A small set of courses allows you to specialise in topics you prefer by choosing two out of six of them.
+A small set of courses allows you to specialise in topics you prefer by choosing two out of seven of them.

 - Electives (20 etcs) which you choose from MSc-courses offered by Transport & Planning and any other MSc-courses.
 Other options are an internship (CIE4040-9, 10 ects, experience how it is to work in practice), an interdisciplinary project (CIE4061-09, 10 ects), and an individual research or design assignment (CIE5050-09, 10 ects).

 - MSc-Thesis (40 ects) (CIE5060-09) where you demonstrate you’ve mastered the knowledge and skills taught in this MSc on a Transport & Planning topic you can select yourself.

 In September 2018 we start with a new programme for the MSc-track Transport & Planning.
 The focus of the new programme is “The design, assessment and management of ‘open’ civil transport systems and networks”, in which the term ”open” refers to publically accessible systems and networks.